ygorml/ygorml/README.md

 <a href="https://facebook.com/ywml10"><img height="30" src="https://github.com/ygordev/ygordev/blob/main/facebook.png?raw=true"></a>&nbsp;&nbsp;
 </p>

-## What do I do?
+## 💼 What do I do?
 I'm currently working as a Brazilian Navy Officer, first lieutenant.
 Currently involved in planning and electronics maintenance.
 As side hustle, i like to build mobile apps (Flutter SDK) and develop solutions to day-to-day problems, using tools like Python and Arduino.
 Aditicionally, I got some skills on Graphics Design, using Illustrator, Photoshop and After Effects (Motion Design).
-Those skills helps me at UX/UI design and creating social media content and advertising.
+Those skills helps me at UX/UI design, creating social media content and advertising.

 ## ✒️ Blog & Writing
 I started a project called 'Laboratório de Bits', where I write about Electronics and Computer Programming to newbies, using easy-to-understand language and easy-to-consume content.
 I'm also accepting suggestions about content.